-When they came to the forest of Bondy, the Hounslow Heath of France, a band of ruffians from the capital made a determined attack, and were with difficulty beaten off, At last, Lefebvre, the future Marshal Duke of Dantzick, met them with a company of grenadiers.
+When they came to the forest of Bondy, the Hounslow Heath of France, a band of ruffians from the capital made a determined attack, and were with difficulty beaten off.
+At last, Lefebvre, the future Marshal Duke of Dantzick, met them with a company of grenadiers.
 As there was danger in the narrow streets of Paris, Lafayette took them round through the Champs Elysées.
 Word had been passed that not a sign of hatred or of honour should be given, and a horseman rode in front, commanding silence.
 The order was sullenly obeyed.
-The day before this funereal scene the Prussian envoy wrote home that the king might be spared, from motives of policy, but that nothing could save the queen.
+The day before this funereal scene the Prussian envoy wrote home that the king might be spared, from motives of policy, but that nothing could save the gueen.
 They had reached the terrace of the Tuileries when there was a rush and a struggle, in which Dumas lost his hat and his belt and his scabbard, and nearly had his clothes torn from his back.
 A group of deputies came to his assistance, and no blood was shed.
 A carriage came after, with Drouet conspicuous on high and triumphant.
 He received a grant of £1200, and was elected to the Convention in the following year.
 Taken prisoner by the Prussians, he impressed Goethe by his coolness in adversity.
 The Austrians took him at the siege of Maubeuge, and he was exchanged for the king's daughter.
 In the communistic conspiracy of Babeuf he nearly lost his life, and for a time he lived in a cavern, underground.
 Napoleon gave him the Legion of Honour, made him subprefect of St. Ménehould, and was his guest when he visited Valmy.
+In the Hundred Days Drouet was again a deputy, and then vanished from sight and changed his name.
+When he died, in 1824, his neighbours learned with surprise that they had lived with the sinister contriver of the tremendous tragedy.